department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-03-usability-testing-rd2-at/conversation-guide.md

 - What are some types of tasks you complete on your Medical Records page?
 - Tell me about a time you had trouble completing a task you went on the page to complete, if any.
 - Tell me about any other tasks you wish you could do on your Medical Records page, if any.
-- \[If not already discussed, ask:\] When have you needed to access your allergy records in the past?
+- _[If not already discussed, ask:]_ When have you needed to access your allergy records in the past?
+What were you looking for?
-- _[If not already discussed, ask:\]_ When have you needed to access your Vaccination records in the past?
+- _[If not already discussed, ask:]_ When have you needed to access your Vaccination records in the past?
+What were you looking for?
+- _[If not already discussed, ask:]_ What do you think ‘Care summaries and notes’ is?
-- _[If not already discussed, ask:\]_ When have you needed to access your Care summaries and notes records in the past?
+  - When have you needed to access your Care summaries and visit notes records in the past?
+What were you looking for?
-- _[If not already discussed, ask:\]_ When have you needed to access your VItals records in the past?
+- _[If not already discussed, ask:]_ When have you needed to access your VItals records in the past?
+What were you looking for?

 # **Screen sharing instructions (AT USERS)**